 Organizations with mixed NISO STS/JATS databases will need to be aware of these differences.

 Elements where the ISO STS interpretation prevailed in designing NISO STS, and that are therefore unlike JATS, include:

 - <version> — Which has two different contexts with two different meanings.
+NISO STS 1.1d1 has revised the meaning of <version> ( a version statement for the standards document), which should help separate STS <version> from JATS versions.
 (See <version> Remarks section.)

 - <array> — Which may take a full <table> inside it in NISO STS, but not in JATS.
 (See <array> Remarks: Best Practice Content of an Array.)

-- <pub-date> — The JATS element <pub-date> is an element content model; the ISO STS element <pub-date> is a mixed-content model.
-Because this situation can raise compatibility issues going forward, Best Practice for new documents is to tag the date published as <release-date> rather then as <pub-date>.
-In the future, the element <pub-date> should not be used as part of a standards document’s metadata.
+- <pub-date> — The JATS element <pub-date> is an element content model; both the ISO STS and the NISO STS <pub-date> elements are character-data only models.
+Because this situation can raise compatibility issues going forward, STS Best Practice for new standards documents is to tag the date published as <release-date> rather then as <pub-date>.
+Going forward, the element <pub-date> should not be used as part of a standards document’s metadata.